This article will introduce you to the many ways occupational therapy can help people living with dementia.

 - Adult day program staff

-- Home health care
+- Home healthcare professionals

 How can OT help someone living with dementia?

-Occupational therapy (OT) plays a crucial role in helping people living with dementia (PLWD) to maintain or enhance their participation in daily activities, safety, and quality of life.
-Occupational therapy practitioners also play an important role in supporting care partners of PLWD.
+Occupational therapy (OT) plays a crucial role in helping people living with dementia (PLWD) to maintain or enhance their:

 We collaborate with care partners of PLWD by:

-- providing education and training to adapt tasks
+- providing education and training to adapt tasks,

-- adjusting care partner communication
+- adjusting care partner communication,

-- modifying environments
+- modifying environments, and

-- maximizing meaningful activity participation
+- maximizing meaningful activity participation.

-When we work with PLWD we use a habilitative approach.
+When we work with PLWD, we use a habilitative approach.

 How to find an OT who works with dementia